-One evening, when I was 45 years old, I was watching a movie on television with my husband.
-An American hero saving the world alone, leaving around him death and destruction.
+One evening, when I was 45 years old, I was watching a movie on TV with my husband.
+An American hero was single-handedly saving the world, leaving behind a path of death and destruction.
 Classic.

-A quarter of an hour after the beginning of the film, suddenly, without saying anything, I got up and sat down in front of the computer, with the sound of the TV in my ears.
+A quarter of an hour into the film, suddenly, without saying anything, I got up and sat down in front of the computer, with the sound from the TV in the background.
 I opened a page, and I started to write the story I had been telling myself since... forever!

 The fact is that I've been telling myself stories for as long as I can remember.
-But I thought that on the one hand, everyone did it and on the other hand, it didn't matter.
+But I thought that, on the one hand, everyone did that, and on the other hand, it didn't matter.
 Besides, I didn't allow myself to tell myself stories for years, thinking it was ridiculous!

-Anyway, here I am, sitting at my computer, typing at breakneck speed, struggling to follow my characters dialogues running in my head, which I see as if I were at the movies.
-Before dawn, I decide to go to bed, because I have a job to feed my family!
+Anyway, there I was, sitting at my computer, typing at breakneck speed, struggling to keep up with my characters’ dialogues running through my head, seeing them as clearly as if I were at the movies.
+Before dawn, I finally decided to go to bed, because after all, I had a job to feed my family!

-There, a question arose that I hadn't seen coming: what to do with it?
+At that point, a question arose that I hadn't seen coming: what should I do with it?

-I give my novel to my mom who reads it and says:
+I gave my novel to my mom who read it and said:

-'Ah, that's it?
-I thought you would have written something more intellectual!'
+“Oh, that's it?
+I thought you would have written something more intellectual!”

-Then I don't bother anyone else until my godmother calls me:
+After that, I didn't bother anyone else until my godmother called me:

-She loves it.
-She tells me that I have to send her to publishers, that I'm a great novelist, that I remind her of Alexandre Dumas!
+She loved it.
+She told me that I have to send it to publishers, that I'm a great novelist, that I remind her of Alexandre Dumas!

-Then one of my sisters also gives me her verdict:
+Then one of my sisters also gave me her verdict:

-'Well, it's a good story and you don't want to stop when you start, but read this!
-Here are contemporary authors much better than you.
-Learn from them!'
+“Well, it's a good story and quite a page-turner, but here are some contemporary authors who are much better than you.
+Learn from them!”